galexrt/galexrt.github.io/content/1.docs/general/codium.md

 ---
-title: Visual Studio Code
+title: VS Codium
+icon: 'i-simple-icons-vscodium'
 ---

-If you are using Visual Studio Code here's some recommended extensions for it.
+If you are using [VS Codium](https://vscodium.com/) or [VS Code](https://code.visualstudio.com/) here's some recommendations for it.

 ## Recommended Extensions